 - Consider hiring good and reputable DNS services

 - Install a good firewall

 - Disable Teredo; for windows users

-It is advisable to opt for VPNs that come with features that can help to ascertain whether your DNS

-  requests are going through the VPN you are subscribed to instead to your ISP provider.
-To see if

-  your VPN provider has this protection, go to settings; you should be able to see an option that you

-  can use to check for DNS leaks as well as prevent DNS leaks.
+It is advisable to opt for VPNs that come with features that can help to ascertain whether your DNS requests are going through the VPN you are subscribed to instead to your ISP provider.
+To see if your VPN provider has this protection, go to settings; you should be able to see an option that you can use to check for DNS leaks as well as prevent DNS leaks.

-  To wrap up the loose ends, it is worth to mention that DNS leak is one of the risks that a big

-  percentage of internet users encounter.
-You find that if you fail to make use of a VPN, your ISP is

-  usually set as your DNS server.
-This is the reason as to why users are advised to confirm that the

-  traffic that is originating from their computer is securely routed to A VPN network to prevent

-  monitoring entities to track your IP address.
-When you subscribe to any VPN services provider, you

-  will be connected to secured DNS servers that do not keep logs of your browsing history such as

-  passwords, sites accessed and other personal details.
-In addition, the connection to the DNS servers

-  is usually encrypted end-to-end for privacy and security for all subscribers.
+To wrap up the loose ends, it is worth mentioning that DNS leak is one of the risks that a big percentage of internet users encounter.
+You find that if you fail to make use of a VPN, your ISP is usually set as your DNS server.
+This is the reason why users are advised to confirm that the traffic that is originating from their computer is securely routed to A VPN network to prevent monitoring entities to track their IP address.
+When you subscribe to any VPN services provider, you will be connected to secured DNS servers that do not keep logs of your browsing history such as passwords, sites accessed, and other personal details.
+In addition, the connection to the DNS servers is usually encrypted end-to-end for privacy and security for all subscribers.

 About the Author: Bram Jansen

 Bram Jansen is an online privacy expert.
 He’s been helping businesses secure their information online.
 He offers tips and advice to protect companies from common problems and to guarantee they are protecting their online and social media privacy.
 He’s part of vpnAlert, a trusted advisor on VPNs and Internet Privacy.
 You can visit their Twitter page.
 When not working, Bram indulges in kayaking and mountain climbing.